verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 "neonate" options are selected, then the saved files will contain the CSMF for male neonates, or the individual causes assigned only to members of this group.
 When saving the individual cause assignments, you can merge the original VA data (loaded into the app in a Step 2) with the CSV file by first checking the box labeled "Include VA data (with individual CODs)" and then clicking the "Save Individual Cause Assignments" button.
+It is also possible to include either the propensities (with InterVA) or the probabilities (with InSilicoVA) of each cause of death in the saved CSV file by checking the box next to the label "Include probability of top cause (with individual CODs)".
+With InterVA, only the top 3 causes can be included.

 Finally, clicking the "Back" button will return to the window where you can run the selected algorithm, while clicking the "Exit" button will close the openVA App.